LiskArchive/lips/proposals/lip-usman_handling_transactions_in_memory.md

 Validating transactions with other transactions in the transaction pool is inexpensive because it does not require any database state.
 Therefore, incoming transactions should be validated against other transactions in the transaction pool before further verification.

-### Perform state calculation for handling unconfirmed transactions
+### Perform state calculation for handling unconfirmed transactions in memory
-As mentioned before, the transaction pool maintains a queue for the unconfirmed transactions, which we call the `unconfirmed` queue.
+As mentioned before, currently the transaction pool maintains a queue for the unconfirmed transactions, which we call the `unconfirmed` queue.
 The transactions in the `unconfirmed` queue change the state of accounts by updating the *unconfirmed state* in the database.
 The unconfirmed state is stored in the `u_*` columns of the `mem_accounts` table like `u_balance` and `u_delegate`.

 By calculating the unconfirmed state, the transaction pool validates that transactions can be processed together.
 Transactions that are valid separately, but may become invalid when processed together, are called *conflicting transactions*.
 By storing the unconfirmed state in the database, the transaction pool does not only verify transactions against the blockchain state, but also against the other transactions in the `unconfirmed` queue.
 This approach allows the transaction pool to handle conflicting transactions.
 The drawback of using this approach is that the transaction pool performs extraneous database queries because it maintains the unconfirmed state in the database.